ypriverol/github-paper/document/manuscript.md

 on your GitHub page, thereby making your projects easily identifiable as high quality and well-maintained.

 ## Rule 7.
-Use and maintain your issue trackers
+Use and maintain your GitHub issue trackers

 GitHub _issues_ are a great way to keep track of bugs, tasks, and enhancements.
 Classical issue trackers are primarily intended to be